 - 2. What are the specific arguments to support your conviction?

-If you are convinced that you will excel in the new position in spite of the fact that it is in an industry new to you and assuming your assertion is actually true, there must be tangible arguments for it that hiring managers can be convinced by as well.
+If you are convinced that you will excel in the new position even though it is in an industry new to you and assuming your assertion is actually true, there must be tangible arguments for it that hiring managers can be convinced by as well.
 That reduces the challenge to a matter of smart communication!

 Managers don’t actually care about your past.
 They do care about your future if they entrust you with the job.
-In order to help them make the decision in your favor, you need to give them a convincing explanation of all supporting arguments for it.
+To help them decide in your favor, you need to give them a convincing explanation of all supporting arguments for it.

 The following tips are supposed to help you with it: